z80-AF2882/otc4opr/README.md

     - Open your army in force builder
     - Click *View List* (eye icon in the top-right corner).
     - Ensure *Cards View* is enabled.
-    - If you do not have a rename ruleset hardcoded in the script, you will be prompted to provide a local file with rulesets.
+    - If you do not have a ruleset hardcoded in the script, you will be prompted to provide a local file with rulesets.

 **Hint:** if script did not run, reloading page (pressing F5) sometimes help.
 Also script generates INFO and DEBUG messages into web browser's dev console.